masai-school/full-stack-dev/course/week_9/day_3/w9_day_3_notes1.md

 While the front end is not used for authentication we might still want some routes to be protected.

-If a user visits once of these routes, they should be redirected to the login page or the home page.
+If a user visits once of these routes, they should be redirected to the login page or the home page, if they are not authenticated.

-To do this we can use the `<Redirect>` component.
+To do this we can use the `<Redirect>` component from react router.

 You can read the documentaiton here [https://reacttraining.com/react-router/web/api/Redirect](https://reacttraining.com/react-router/web/api/Redirect)